APM and AI myth busting and the critical role of new technologies

 Dispelling Myths About APM And AI

-There are a lot of myths circulating about digital transformation.
+There are many myths circulating about digital transformation.
 Here are three which we at Stork have encountered, and how we’re dispelling them:

 Myth #1: “APM technology and AI are not real, and do not apply to the operation of industrial plants.”